 Even if you’re traveling to Costa Rica during one of the warmer months, be sure to pack some long sleeve shirts, pants, and socks for your baby to wear.
 Because the safety of most commercial bug sprays has not been tested on infants, clothing will be the most effective repellent against mosquitos and other insects during your travels.

-Although the Costa Rican government takes mosquito-borne illnesses very seriously and is continuously working to eradicate the risk of exposure, there are still some mosquito-borne threats to remain mindful of.
+Although the Costa Rica government takes mosquito-borne illnesses very seriously and is continuously working to eradicate the risk of exposure, there are still some mosquito-borne threats to remain mindful of.

 The three main concerns in Costa Rica are: